YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Assistants can have an important role in hair transplantation.
 A skilled team matters.
 But a team should work under a clear medical plan, not replace the surgeon’s responsibility.

-At Diamond Hair Clinic, my model is a surgeon-led hair transplant because I do not see hair transplantation as a volume service.
+My model is a surgeon-led hair transplant because I do not see hair transplantation as a volume service.
 I see it as a permanent change to the patient’s face and donor area, so the plan needs time, attention, and accountability.

 Surgeon involvement also matters on the day of surgery because the original online plan may need adjustment.
 Photos can underestimate thinning, scalp contrast, donor miniaturization, crown size, or previous scarring.
 If the person with medical responsibility is not present and empowered to change the plan, the patient may receive the package that was sold rather than the surgery that is safest.